THDCMustang/Code-of-Conduct/Code of Conduct.md

 Photographic parties are required to adhere to all the above demands.
 Note that **COMMERCIAL photography** is only allowed with a valid permit from the chief of the center;

 **5. CHILDREN** –
-For safety reasons parents/guardians should look after their young ones at all the time and will be held responsible for their acts.
+For safety reasons parents/guardians should look after their young ones at all the time and will be held responsible for their acts;

 **6. LITTER-FREE ZONE** –
 Littering is prohibited.
 Deposit or leaving of any litter except in receptacles for that purpose is not tolerable;